BCN3D/BCN3DSigma-Firmware/README.md

 In order to be more efficient with the feedback, we recommend to follow some guidelines:

 + First of all.
 Search for related issues.
 + Detail the firmware version you're running.
-It is displayed during start-up at the right bottom corner
+It is displayed during start-up at the right bottom corner of the splash screen.
 + Try to explain us how to reproduce the error or bug, that way we can test it properly.
 + On the title, indicate the [label](https://github.com/BCN3D/BCN3DSigma-Firmware/labels) of the issue.
 For example > `[enhancement]: Some changes..`

+## Development
+For advanced users, it's possible to contribute in firmware development.
+In this section we'll explain how we do it.

+The `master` branch is stable  and it's currently version `1.1.4`.
+Then we decide the next package of improvements and make a branch from the version ended with `_X` where X is a letter.

+So for example, the development branches `1.1.4_a` and `1.1.4_b` include a series of improvements not fully tested.

 [1]:https://github.com/dryrain